xd2287/transformers/docs/source/en/model_doc/yoso.md

 This model was contributed by [novice03](https://huggingface.co/novice03).
 The original code can be found [here](https://github.com/mlpen/YOSO).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [yoso](https://huggingface.co/models?other=yoso)

 ## Documentation resources

 - [Text classification task guide](../tasks/sequence_classification)